-I have focused heavily on the snap packs they have created where they use less plastic packaging and use glue to keep there six packs together.
-Now this is a huge brand that can put money into there research and development.
-But there is no reason small companies can’t make big change in the beer packaging industry.
+I have focused heavily on the snap packs they have created where they use less plastic packaging and use glue to keep their six packs together.
+Now this is a huge brand that can put money into their research and development.
+However, there is no reason why small companies can’t make big change in the beer packaging industry.

-But they have very much grew up in there visual style.
-Matured from the 00s design to a new fresh design.
+But they have very much grew up in their visual style and matured from the 00s design to a new fresh design.
 What has pushed this change seems to be the explosion of beer knowledge for the consumer.

-They have created a more engaging and wanted visual that connects with the public and consumers.
-Whether that be a more environmentally conscious consumer or a more industry knowledgeable consumer.
+They have created a more engaging visual that connects with the public and consumers.
+Whether that be a more environmentally conscious consumer or a more industry knowledgeable consumer, it serves both audiences.

 Corona Plastic Free Packaging

-This potential plastic substitute six pack packaging is made of biodegradable plant based fibers.
-As we have all seen in programs such as blue planet, our over use of one use plastics is causing really damage to the planet.
+As we have all seen in programs such as Blue Planet, our over use of one use plastics is causing really damage to the planet.

-This has push big companies to really look at how they packaged products.
-This is not solely in the beer packaging industry but it is making visible steps to change.
+This has pushed big companies to really look at how they packaged products.
+However, this is not solely in the beer packaging industry but it is making visible steps to change.

 Now Dalmore isn’t a beer, it’s a whiskey.
 But I love whiskey, and I love the Dalmore brand and packaging so it is getting the last spot in this post.

-The main event though is the silver stage head on the bottle.
-Giving the consumer something they can really feel.
+The main event though is the silver stage head on the bottle which gives the consumer something they can really feel.
 This tactile style worked with me and I was instantly drawn to the bottle.

 This idea of doing something a little more tactile and out there for packaging can sometimes come at a heavy cost.
 But could also set you apart from competition and with you over loyal customers.

 Craft beer explosion has led to more and more unique illustrative and typography based packaging.
-And a more environmentally conscious consumer has led to brands looking for more sustainable solutions to packaging.
+Also, the more environmentally conscious consumer has led to brands looking for more sustainable solutions to packaging.

-This all leads to better packaging design and exciting for a designer like myself to see what I can do in this sector.
+This all leads to better packaging design and is exciting for a designer to see what they can do in this sector.